ld-x/last-draft/README.md

 ```

 #### Creating your own plugin

 To create and test your own plugin, I would advise to test it in this repo, by following these steps, using the `video plugin` as an example.

+For a guide on how to create your own plugin, check out [writing-a-last-draft-plugin](https://medium.com/@StevenIseki/writing-a-last-draft-plugin-with-draft-js-f7a8938c5b40)

 Create a new `/video` folder in `/plugins` copying the `src\video` folder from [ld-video](https://github.com/vacenz/ld-video)